-- Improve trash can / trash pickup along the waterfront. - Make upgrades to the existing dock access and additional marina space.
+- Preserve and restore naturalized shoreline for stream corridors leading to the Rondout and recognize, protect and restore the habitat resources that led to the designation by NYS of the Rondout Creek as a Significant Coastal Fish and Wildlife Habitats under the Coastal Management Program. - Improve trash can / trash pickup along the waterfront. - Make upgrades to the existing dock access and additional marina space.

 Conservation Targets.
-In the forested areas above the creek, the "Rondout Uplands," the target of approximately 60 additional acres would be permanently protected.
-The Natural Resources Inventory recognized the large area of intact forest in the city; yet very little of the uplands above the Rondout are protected with conservation easements or similar designation.
+In the forested areas above the creek, the "Rondout Uplands" the target of approximately 60 additional acres would be permanently protected.
+The Natural Resources Inventory recognized large area of intact forest in the city yet, very little of the uplands above the Rondout are protected with conservation easements or similar designation.
 The 60-acre target is a fairly ambitious goal which would protect about half of the intact forest in the Rondout Uplands.

 Along the Rondout shoreline, establishing a target of approximately 5,000 additional linear feet of public accessible shoreline is recommended.
 In terms of opportunity, there is a total of about 15,000 linear feet (+/- 3 miles) of shoreline in total along the Rondout in the city plus an additional 5,000+ feet along the shore of Island Dock.
 The public access could be visual/pedestrian access such as an improved promenade and/or include physical access such as kayak launches/landing areas, as well as more naturalized areas.
 It is noted that not all of the shoreline needs to be hardened with bulkheads and that more naturalized shoreline treatment should be encouraged where appropriate and feasible in areas outside of docking areas or areas planned for bulkheads or similar treatments.
-(See for example the Hudson River Estuary Program on sustainable shorelines www.hrnerr.org/hudson-riversustainable-shorelines)
+(See for example the Hudson River Estuary Program on sustainable shorelines www.hrnerr.org/hudson-river-sustainable-shorelines.